chijie1998/ICM42688-ArduinoLibrary/README.md

 Just a casual Arduino IDE library for 6 DOF IMU, ICM42688.

-This device is relatively new and I could not find any existing arduino library from the internet, hence decided to write it myself as a part of my project needed this IMU to work with Teensy 4.1 using Arduino IDE.
+This device is relatively new and I could not find any existing arduino library from the internet, hence decided to write it myself as a part of my project needs this IMU to work with Teensy 4.1 using Arduino IDE.
 ![alt text](docs/images/spi.jpg)

 ### Important Notes